Capital punishment in Samoa: Colonial era

 Following contact with Europeans, colonial powers would sometimes demand execution of Samoans who had wronged them or their citizens.
 In 1856 a British trader named William Fox was murdered in Sāla‘ilua, Savai‘i.
 Samoan justice was served when Sāla’ilua reciprocally took the life of a Sāgone noble, but “this was no settlement in European eyes”, and two years later a British warship bombarded Sāgone to force Malietoa Moli to surrender the perpetrator.
 When he was handed over, he was tried and hanged aboard the British ship.

-Under the Condominium established by the Tripartite Convention the death penalty was imposed for murder by mixed Samoan and European courts.
+Under the Condominium established by the Tripartite Convention, the death penalty was imposed for murder by mixed Samoan and European courts.

 The death penalty was legal under German colonial rule.
 The method of execution was hanging.
 A Samoan named Pupu was hanged at Mulinuu on May 2 1901 by German authorities for murder.
 Three Chinese men were hanged in November 1913 for the murder of a storekeeper, and this was noted as being the first execution for twelve years.
 In February 1914 four Samoan constables stole weapons from a jail, shot a German planter, and were finally arrested after a gunfight with police.
 The survivor was hanged at Vaimea.

 Following the occupation of German Samoa in August 1914 and the formation of the Western Samoa Mandate, Samoa came under New Zealand colonial rule.
 The Samoa Act 1921 provided for the death penalty for the offences of treason and murder, with sentences to be carried out by hanging.
 When New Zealand temporarily abolished the death penalty for murder from 1941 to 1949, it did not extend abolition to Samoa.
 Only two executions were carried out under New Zealand rule.
-In 1928 when a Chinese man, Ah Mau, was executed for murder.
+In 1928 a Chinese man, Ah Mau, was executed for murder.
 In 1952 Faasee Faagase was hanged after killing his wife with an axe.
 No other executions were carried out before independence.